 The drive-bys aren't talking about them.

-Especially a Democrat presidential candidate who ought to be thanking God that he is an American, that he lives in this country, and that it has provided him and his wife such a wonderful life and a great...
+These people, I don't care if they're Republicans or Democrats or whatever, they do not want to see a rookie presidential candidate in Berlin or anywhere else in the world run down their country, especially a Democrat presidential candidate who ought to be thanking God that he is an American, that he lives in this country, and that it has provided him and his wife such a wonderful wife and a great, he's running for president for crying out loud,

-He's running for president for crying out loud, and he still sees fit to criticize this country.
+and he still sees fit to criticize this country.

-But but it still needs to be modified somewhat because all the callers today that we've taken so far in this said the Russians were right to defend themselves, that somehow Shkashvili provoked all this.
+But it still needs to be modified somewhat because all the callers today that we've taken so far in this said the Russians were right to defend themselves, that somehow Shkashvili provoked all this.

 It's not that Shkashvili did anything.